-Improving and saving lives with the most advanced heart failure treatments in central Ohio
+Ohio State is improving and saving lives with the most advanced heart failure treatments in central Ohio

 What is heart failure?

 Heart failure affects about five million adults in the United States.
 Heart failure, sometimes called congestive heart failure, is a condition in which the heart cannot pump enough oxygenated blood to meet the needs of the body’s other organs.
 With this condition, the heart isn’t keeping up with the demands of the body at rest and at exercise.